 PCII Program - Rulemaking Update

-After 10 years of operation, the PCII Program Office is looking to update the entire Final Rule to strengthen and align the language to support the evolving needs of the critical infrastructure community and the cyber landscape.
+After 10 years of operation, the PCII Program Office is updating 6 CFR part 29, “Procedures for Handling Protected Critical Infrastructure Information”; Final Rule, to strengthen and align the language to support the evolving needs of the critical infrastructure community and the cyber landscape.
 On April 21, 2016, DHS released an Advanced Notice of Proposed Rulemaking (ANPRM) on the PCII Program, with a 90-day comment period to elicit any viewpoints, impacts, concerns, and benefits from possible revisions to the entire Final Rule.
 The comment period is now closed.
 The Department will utilize both the feedback and the PCII Program's knowledge to begin developing the Notice of Proposed Rulemaking (NPRM).